 - It is used to treat upset stomach and throwing up.

-- If your child has any of these health problems: Blood problems, brain damage, heart or blood vessel problems, low blood pressure, slow breathing, very sleepy, or a weak pulse
+- If you have any of these health problems: Brain damage, heart or blood vessel problems, low blood pressure, slow breathing, or a weak pulse.

 - This drug may cause the results of some pregnancy tests to be wrong.
 Talk with the doctor.